Kevin Lofton

-Kevin Lofton is an American college basketball coach and the current head coach of the University of Nebraska at Kearney men's basketball team.
+Kevin Lofton is an American college basketball coach and the former head coach of the University of Nebraska at Kearney men's basketball team.
 Lofton was named the Lopers’ head coach on March 24, 2015, after spending the previous 10 seasons as co-head coach alongside longtime UNK coach Tom Kropp.
 Lofton has coached at UNK since 1995, getting his start as a graduate assistant.
 In his first year as UNK's head coach, he led the Lopers to their first NCAA Tournament in nine years.

 Early coaching career

 Lofton began his coaching career at Mid-Plains Community College in North Platte, Nebraska, where he spent the 1994–95 campaign.
 After that, he began his tenure at the University of Nebraska at Kearney, where he spent two years as the team's graduate assistant coach before being promoted to an assistant coach in 1997 and furthermore to associate head coach prior to the 2001–02 season.
 Beginning with the 2005–06 season, he was named co-head coach.
 Over those 10 seasons, Lofton alongside Tom Kropp, guided the Lopers to a 156–125 record.
 During that time, the Lopers won the 2006 Rocky Mountain Athletic Conference Tournament championship and made two NCAA appearances.